Yoctol/bottender/docs/the-basics-routing.md

 title: Routing
 ---

-**Routing** is a pattern that helps you organize your [Bottender actions]((the-basics-actions.md) in your Bottender application.
+**Routing** is a pattern that helps you organize your [Bottender actions]((the-basics-actions.md) in your Bottender app.
 For example, you can use the `router` function and the `text` function to create an action that handles "hi" and "hello" text message events with the different actions (`SayHi` and `SayHello`) as follows:

 ```js
 const { router, text } = require('bottender/router');